davidritz/insulin/README.md

-Analysis code for “Towards development of an insulin degradation test” by Ritz et al.
+Analysis code for “Towards the development of an insulin degradation test” by Ritz et al.